Westerrönfeld: Municipal Council

-Of the 19 seats in the municipal council, the CDU has had ten seats since the 2003 municipal elections, the SPD six and the KWG voter group three.
+2003 municipal elections: Of the 19 seats in the municipal council, the CDU has had ten seats since the 2003 municipal elections, the SPD six and the KWG voter group three.

-Of the 19 seats in the local council, the CDU has had nine seats since the 2008 local elections, the SPD six and the KWG four.
+2008 municipal elections: Of the 19 seats in the local council, the CDU has had nine seats since the 2008 local elections, the SPD six and the KWG four.

-Of the 17 seats in the municipal council, the CDU has had eight seats since the 2013 municipal elections, the SPD six and the KWG voters' association three.
+2013 municipal elections: Of the 17 seats in the municipal council, the CDU has had eight seats since the 2013 municipal elections, the SPD six and the KWG voters' association three.

+2018 municipal elections: Of the 17 seats in the municipal council, the CDU has had eight seats since the 2018 municipal elections, the SPD five and the KWG voters' association four.

+2023 municipal elections: Of the 24 seats in the local council, the CDU has had ten seats, the SPD five, the KWG five and The Greens 4.

 Coat of arms

 The crest and flag were approved on 23 March.
 It was described as "In blue a golden pole, crossed and covered at the crossing point with a silver waved beam; in the first quarter a silver wagon wheel with eight spokes, in the fourth quarter a fallen silver anchor".